-Mark C. Dickerson was a pilot and project manager at NASA's Dryden Flight Research Center, Edwards, CA.
+Mark C. Dickerson was a pilot and project manager at NASA's Dryden (now Armstrong) Flight Research Center, Edwards, CA.

 A research pilot with over 4,800 hours in more than 60 different types of aircraft, he managed aviation safety-related projects supporting NASA's Aeronautics Research Mission Directorate, including those in advanced self-adaptive flight controls and engine and structural sensors systems.
 He also flew research missions in the TG-14 motorized sailplane.